Luodian/main-page-preview/src/content/post/aero_audio.md

 ## What is Aero Audio?

-`Aero` is a compact audio model capable of handling a range of audio tasks, including speech recognition, audio understanding, and audio instructions following.
-Built on the Qwen2.5-1.5B base language model, Aero achieves strong performance across multiple audio benchmarks while maintaining an efficient parameter size.
+`Aero-1-Audio` is a compact audio model adept at various audio tasks, including speech recognition, audio understanding, and following audio instructions.
-Although models like Qwen2-Audio and Kimi-Audio represent early explorations into audio modeling, the development of tiny audio models for practical applications remains in its early stages.
-In this work, we take a small step toward advancing the field by proposing an efficient training recipe for audio tasks, which can be completed within one day using 16 H100 GPUs.
-As audio modalities become increasingly important in AI systems, the demand for both efficient and high-performing models continues to grow.
-While models such as Whisper have achieved impressive results on several tasks, there remains a need for models that can perform deeper audio understanding and reasoning across a broader range of tasks.

-Therefore, we are excited to release the first version of Aero-audio!
+1. Built upon the Qwen-2.5-1.5B language model, Aero delivers strong performance across multiple audio benchmarks while remaining parameter-efficient, even compared with larger advanced models like Whisper and Qwen-2-Audio and Phi-4-Multimodal, or commercial services like ElevenLabs/Scribe.

+2. Aero is trained within one day on 16 H100 GPUs using just 50k hours of audio data.
+Our insight suggests that audio model training could be sample efficient with high quality and filtered data.

+3. Aero can accurately perform ASR and audio understanding on continuous audio inputs up to 15 minutes in length, which we find the scenario is still a challenge for other models.

 ## ASR & Audio Understanding Performance